 Barbara Altounyan - Founder and CEO

-Barbara recorded her very first audio biography when she was young and realised her own father was terminally ill.
+She recorded her very first audio biography when she was much younger and learned that her own father was terminally ill.
 She postponed her career as a reporter, "borrowed" a BBC recorder and set about recording his entire life story on audio.

-After his premature death Barbara embarked on a full career in broadcasting with BBC, ITV and C4, creating shows such as Trust Me I'm a Doctor and Pet Rescue.
+After his premature death Barbara embarked on a full career in TV creating shows such as Trust Me I'm a Doctor and Pet Rescue.

 Stevan Jackson FRGS, FInstLM, FCMI, MCGI, Chartered MCIPD – CE0 Mary Stevens Hospice